Amnezichat/Amnezichat_Web/README.md

   <a href="README_TR.md">🇹🇷 Türkçe</a>
 </div>

-# Amnezichat
+# Amnezichat_Web

 <img src="banner.png" width="1200">

-## Anti-forensic and secure messenger
+## Anti-forensic and secure messenger with web user interface
 <!-- DESCRIPTION -->
 ## Description:

-Amnezichat offers a highly secure and privacy-focused messaging experience by ensuring that no logs are retained and all message data is stored exclusively in the server's RAM.
+Amnezichat_Web offers a highly secure and privacy-focused messaging experience by ensuring that no logs are retained and all message data is stored exclusively in the server's RAM.
 This approach significantly enhances user privacy because RAM storage is inherently volatile data is automatically erased when the server is powered down or restarted, leaving no trace of already end-to-end encrypted past communications.

 <!-- FEATURES -->
 ## Features: